Constructor-io/constructorio-client-android/README.md

 // Track when a browse result is clicked (filterName, filterValue, customerId, resultPositionOnPage, sectionName, resultId) ConstructorIo.trackBrowseResultClick("Category", "Snacks", "7654321-BA", "4", "Products", "179b8a0e-3799-4a31-be87-127b06871de2")

+// v2.18.4+ only
+// Track when a browse result is clicked (filterName, filterValue, customerId, variationId, resultPositionOnPage, sectionName, resultId)
+ConstructorIo.trackBrowseResultClick("Category", "Snacks", "7654321-BA", "RED", "4", "Products", "179b8a0e-3799-4a31-be87-127b06871de2")
 ```

 ### Recommendation Events